 One of the great strengths of Monoposto Racing is that it is specially formulated so that owners of a wide range of single seater racing cars can compete and still enjoy close, exciting racing.
 The class structure is such that a wide variety of cars can compete on equal terms.
 In Mono2000, Mono1800 and Mono1600, all commercially built cars racing in Monoposto Racing must be built for the 2006 season or earlier.
 However you can enter a home made or 'one off' car of any age.

-The MRC’s 1000/1400 classes are championships for motorcycle engined cars .
-These championships are aimed at those who want to compete in cars which can be bought ‘off the shelf’ as well as home built ones.*Unlike the other Monoposto classes new cars can be raced in these classes.
+The Mono Moto class is for motorcycle engined cars .
+This class is aimed at those who want to compete in cars which can be bought 'off the shelf' as well as home built ones.*Unlike the other Monoposto classes new cars can be raced in Moto.
 Despite this change of emphasis, these classes are still firmly focussed on the enthusiast rather than the career driver.

 - Mono2000 Classic